A Quick Guide To The Best Scenic Walks Within An Hour Of Billing Aquadrome

 Another relatively challenging walk, this 8-mile route follows the Grand Union Canal up the Buckby Flight of locks.
 At only a 30-minute drive from our site, it offers a pleasant day out for more long- distance walkers.

-The Grand Union Canal is considered the longest merged canal in the UK, running from Birmingham to London for 137 miles.
+The Grand Union Canal is considered the longest merged canal in the UK.
+It runs from Birmingham to London for 137 miles.
 This route takes you along the canal until reaching the top lock, before crossing into fields and meadows and through a number of peaceful villages.

-This route offers a good variation of tracks and paths and an opportunity to witness canal architecture and boating up close.
+This route offers a good variation of tracks and paths.
+Along with an opportunity to witness canal architecture and boating up close.
 Passing through Whilton and Muscott Mill, you also have a chance to see some charming stone churches and marinas.